gabanz/workshop-astra-tik-tok/README.md

 ## Video tutorial with Ania Kubow
 Thank you to our wonderful friend Ania Kubow for producing the TikTok clone.
 If you are not aware of Ania and love learning about coding you should absolutely check out her YouTube channel listed below.

-While we focused on getting you up and running to production with Astra and Netlify, Ania's video will dig into more details on the app itself.
+While we focused on getting you up and running to production with Astra DB and Netlify, Ania's video will dig into more details on the app itself.
 Check it out to dig in more.

 <!--- STARTEXCLUDE --->
-## Running Astra Tik-Tok
+## Running Astra DB Tik-Tok
-We're using Create-React-App and the AstraDB Document API to create a simple Tik-Tok clone.
+We're using Create-React-App and the Astra DB Document API to create a simple Tik-Tok clone.
 Follow along in this video tutorial: [https://youtu.be/IATOicvih5A](https://youtu.be/IATOicvih5A).

 Follow the instructions below to get started.